 Why not shine some data on these issues?
 That’s exactly what organizations like the Sunlight Foundation and Socrata customer Taxpayers for Common Sense (TPCS) are doing.
 The Sunlight Foundation works to make “public” data mean “online” data.
 Taxpayers for Common Sense researches and reports on how federal dollars are actually spent, among many things.
 More community organizers, often paired up with developers, are building even more grassroots efforts in support of open government initiatives in their city, county, state, or country.

 Old methods of feeding information to concerned citizens, like fulfilling Freedom of Information Act (FOIA) request one-by-one, are being sped up dramatically by creating sources of machine-readable data.
 Not only are citizens empowered with the tools they need to create positive change, but government agencies can hopefully reduce the workload caused by one-off public information requests.

 See how the Bureau of Alcohol, Tobacco and Firearms is streamlining agency operations, and eliminating time spent fulfilling FOIA requests by making data readily available.

 Problem solving starts with the city next door

-A real-life example of data federation has occurred in and around Chicago.
+A real-life example of data federation has occurred in the Chicago Metropolitan area.
 Not too long ago, if you lived in the city and you were looking for healthcare information, you had to go websites for Chicago, Cook County, and the state of Illinois, separately.
-Fortunately, Chicago, Cook County and the state of Illinois decided to take the bold step of creating a converged open data site that combines their data and gives residents one interface to all three governments’ data called MetroChicagoData.
+Fortunately, the three governments decided to take the bold step of creating a converged open data site that combines their data and gives residents one interface to all their data called MetroChicagoData.